Phase boundaries in algebraic conformal QFT: Outlook: boundaries and local gauge transformations

 We hope to come to a better understanding of these (presently highly speculative) issues in future work.

 { \bf Acknowledgments}

 We are very much indebted to J. Fuchs, I. Runkel, and C. Schweigert for their hospitality and their patience in explaining us their work.
 R.L. also thanks J. Fr\"ohlich and F. Xu for stimulating motivational comments.
 M.B. thanks A. Henriques for his hospitality and explaining their approach \cite{BDH} to defects of conformal nets.
+We finally thank the referee for a number of critical questions and valuable comments which helped to correct a few errors and led to a clearer exposition of several issues.